AdobeDocs/marketo-learn.en/help/tutorial-inherited-instance/develop-an-instance-governance-guide.md

 It is crucial to keep your documentation up to date.
 If it has not been modified for the past 3 years, commit time to revise your documentation as you audit your instance.

 **Share and train:**
-Share your documentation and [!DNL changelog] with relevant team members and educate them how to update them.
+Share your documentation and [!DNL changelog] with relevant team members and educate them on how to update these records.

 **Periodic Review:** preschedule time to review and maintain them throughout the year to include any new changes, optimizations, or adjustments as they occur.